As photographer & picture editor I demonstrate how to choose the right picture

 Bloggers are researchers and writers.
 They write stories or reports in the form of posts.
 Blogging is a written, words-based medium, blog images are critical.
 They are they are the all-important ingredient, second only to a great headline.
 Every great book needs a cover; every great post needs an image.

-Pinisi lined up at Sunda Kelapa in August 2018
+Motorised Pinisi lined up at Sunda Kelapa in August 2018.

+Being aware that after his first voyage in October 1770 Captain Cook’s ship the badly damaged Endeavour came into the port of Batavia* in the Dutch East Indies, her crew sworn to secrecy about the lands to the south they had discovered, having read about the spice trade in ‘Napoleon’s buttons’ I had a particular interest in visiting the old port of Batavia as a keen student of history.
 Sunda Kelapa was the old harbour of Batavia during the Dutch Colonial era, now Jakarta.
-After his first voyage in October 1770 Captain Cook’s ship the badly damaged Endeavour came into the port of Batavia in the Dutch East Indies, her crew sworn to secrecy about the lands to the south they had discovered.
-I had a particular interest in visiting the old port of Batavia as a keen student of New Zealand history.

 Palm Kernel Expeller (PKE), or Palm Kernel cake, is a by-product of the palm oil extraction process from the fruit of the palm.
 It is made from the pulp left after oil is rendered from the kernel in Indonesia, and is formed into “palm kernel cake”, used as high-protein feed for dairy cattle.